Close Menu

 If we do call a family member to testify, it is usually because the main witness has a mental illness that makes is hard to testify.
 Mental conditions, like schizophrenia or dementia, can cause memory issues that make it difficult for the witness to testify for themselves.

-Likewise, if you have a seizures, it might be difficult for you to testify about it.
-Usually a person with seizures doesn’t remember them.
+Likewise, if you have a seizures, it might be difficult for you to testify about it, because you can’t remember them.
 Likewise, you may not know what is happening when you are having a seizure.
 For example, did you bite your tongue?
 How long did the seizure last?
 Usually, however, you remember how you feel after a seizure.
 This would be an example of how the testimony of a family member is useful at the Social Security hearing.

 ALWAYS APPEAL ON TIME & FOLLOW THE 5 DAY RULE

 Even if you submit all of your medical information and fill out the SSA forms perfectly, you may still be denied by the SSA.
 Please remember that across the country 86 percent of Social Security claims are denied at the initial level and the second stage too.
-This may be a shocking number, but it true.
+This is a sad number, but it true.
 The only way to obtain your benefits is to soldier on.
 You must file an appeal as soon as possible.

 Remember, when you submit your appeal, also submit all of your medical evidence.
 Make sure your evidence is up to date.
 Without all of your medical records, the SSA will make the wrong decision about your benefits.